llallas/i210Final/README.md

 ## Final Project

 ### Project Summary
+For our project, we decided to create an encyclopedia of cryptids.
+We chose to do this project because cryptids are a topic that every group member is interested in and has fun learning more about and compiling information on.
+It seemed like a natural choice as a topic for our project and would encourage every group member to get involved with their own experiences, stories, and favorites.
+The web page also allows us to share our knowledge of our favorite cryptids with other people, and gives us an opportunity to research more cryptid types that we might not have heard of before.
 This website delves into the fascinating world of cryptids—mysterious creatures whose existence is debated, such as Bigfoot, the Loch Ness Monster, and the Chupacabra.
 It features in-depth profiles on legendary cryptids, eyewitness accounts, scientific theories, and cultural significance.
 Visitors can explore cryptid sightings, folklore, and debates about whether these creatures are real or myths.

 We chose this topic because cryptids blend history, science, and storytelling, making them a compelling subject for both skeptics and believers.
 They also reflect human curiosity and the enduring mystery of the unknown, encouraging critical thinking about evidence, folklore, and modern myths.

 ### Live Link